6a2blackout/Maze-Solver/README.md

 - Simple, clean Java code structure for easy modification or integration

 📚 What I Learned

-- File handling in Java: Reading structured data from .txt files and converting it into a usable format for algorithmic processing.
+File handling in Java:
+- Reading structured data from .txt files and converting it into a usable format for algorithmic processing.

+Algorithmic thinking:
-- Algorithmic thinking: Applying search algorithms (like Depth-First Search or Breadth-First Search) to explore possible paths and handle backtracking.
+- Applying search algorithms (like Depth-First Search or Breadth-First Search) to explore possible paths and handle backtracking.

+Edge case handling:
-- Edge case handling: Validating input files, managing unsolvable mazes, and avoiding common errors like out-of-bounds access.
+- Validating input files, managing unsolvable mazes, and avoiding common errors like out-of-bounds access.

+Debugging and testing:
-- Debugging and testing: Creating multiple test mazes and verifying the accuracy and robustness of the solution.
+- Creating multiple test mazes and verifying the accuracy and robustness of the solution.

 🧠 Future Ideas:
-- Add GUI using JavaFX or Swing
+- Add GUI using JavaFX.
-- Allow multiple solving algorithms (DFS, BFS, A*)
+- Allow multiple solving algorithms.
-- Highlight or visualize the path
+- Highlight or visualize the path.